dominictarr/scuttlebutt/README.markdown

 Or, if you're lazy: http://en.wikipedia.org/wiki/Scuttlebutt (laziness will get you nowhere, btw)

+## secure-scuttlebutt

+Creating this module eventually lead me to [secure-scuttlebutt](https://github.com/dominictarr/secure-scuttlebutt) it is based on a similar replication protocol as scuttlebutt, but puts security at the forefront.

 ## Subclasses

 Scuttlebutt is intended to be subclassed into a variety of data-models.